 Knott says that pre-sleep arousal may cause the body and nervous system to enter a state of heightened awareness that may take the form of “problem-solving, thinking about your own thoughts, focusing on stimuli in the environment such as noise and light, and ruminating about the consequences of not being able to sleep.”

 While there hasn’t been extensive research conducted on sleep and anxiety, there are a few reasons why your anxiety may be worse at night.
 Here are possible causes.

-Nighttime anxiety could often be caused by over-focusing on stress before sleep.
+Nighttime anxiety can be caused by over-focusing on stress before sleep.
 Knott says that this is because “our body can perceive work stress, relationship issues, and social contact as dangerous, and prepare us to fight or flee.”
-Being fixated on one’s worries during the day and anticipating stressful activities for the next day will make more difficult for your mind to relax.
+Being fixated on your worries during the day and anticipating stressful activities for the next day will make it more difficult for your mind to relax.

-Those who have anxiety tend to possess quick-moving thoughts that are difficult to calm.
+Those who have anxiety tend to experience quick-moving thoughts that are difficult to calm.
 The longer those thoughts go on, the more anxious people feel.
 Poinsett says that these rapid thought patterns can turn into a vicious cycle that affects your sleep pattern throughout the week.

-If you’ve always been anxious or struggled to fall asleep, you may have developed a pattern of poor sleep.
+If you’ve always been anxious or struggled to fall asleep, you may have developed a pattern of poor or interrupted sleep.
 This makes your body most susceptible to stress and insomnia.

 Research also shows that sleep disorders occur in almost all psychiatric and anxiety disorders.
 Some of these include:

 While experiencing anxiety is a normal occurrence, it becomes a concern when it interferes with your ability to sleep.
 Anxiety at bedtime may be the result of an anxiety disorder or just from overall unrest.
 What we know so far is that sleeping problems can lead to anxiety, and anxiety can create more sleeping problems, creating a vicious loop.